Updated on July 9th, 2020

 “Journey to the most picturesque and friendly anchorage in the British Virgin Islands, whether by sea or by land.
 Our marina complex offers the best in facilities, shopping, dining, services and more.
 This will be one of your most memorable stops.”

-On my first night in BVI, we stopped for the immigration office, which was a gazebo at the marina as the office had literally been razed to the ground by the storms.
+On my first night in BVI, we stopped for the immigration office.
+It was a gazebo at the marina.
+The office had literally been razed to the ground by the storms.
 The marina used to be a key entry point, shopping & restaurant area.
 That evening there was nobody there.
 The pavements looked like piles of rubble.
 The shops were shut.
 The restaurants closed.

 Spanish Town, BVI